Vidharth/Design-of-Multi-Agent-System/README.md

 Group A07: Design of Multi Agents Systems

 Project: Simulation of Agents with emotions in a game of poker

+Main Contributers for this project: Harsha Surender, Hari Vidharth, Sai Krishna, Bharath Kumar

+This project was done as a final project for the course Design of multi agnet systems in the University of Groningen.

 #### Instructions: